 In order to identify and avoid errors, especially in the sense of effective compliance, companies as well as private individuals should use preventive advice to detect errors.
 At the latest after the initiation of criminal proceedings or in the case of a (house) search, those affected should immediately seek criminal advice in order to keep all defense strategies open and be able to choose the best one.

-In the case of an early defense, our attorney for commercial criminal law can, within the framework of the legal possibilities, exert influence on the investigation procedure in favor of the accused.
+In the case of an early defense, our commercial criminal law attorney can, within the framework of the legal possibilities, exert influence on the investigation procedure in favor of the accused.

 Not only do we advise entrepreneurs, shareholders, managing directors, supervisory boards and board members, but also employees on all aspects of allegations: